[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 --- apiVersion: apps/v1 kind: Deployment metadata: name: shira-test namespace: shira-test spec: selector: matchLabels: app: shira-test replicas: 1 template: metadata: labels: app: shira-test spec: containers: - name: nginx image: shira-test-k8s-nginx:latest imagePullPolicy: IfNotPresent ports: - containerPort: 80 - name: php-fpm image: shira-test-k8s-php-fpm:latest imagePullPolicy: IfNotPresent ports: - containerPort: 9000

-→ Nginx and PHP-FPM containers are created using Deployment, and the Docker images are specified using the Docker files created for each.
+→ Nginx and PHP-FPM containers are created in Deployment, and the Docker images specified are those created in their respective Docker files.

 ./k8s/namespace.yml